As you enjoy Mesa's many and diverse parks, please respect the rights of others, and comply with all park regulations.

 Rules regarding Electric Powered Helicopters, Aircraft and Model Rockets

-- Basins are available for drop-in use on a first-come, first-served basis.
+- All Basins are available for drop-in use on a first-come, first-served basis.

-- All spectators must stay outside of flight areas.
+- All spectators must stay outside the flight areas and must not block sidewalks.
 Pilots MUST fly from the bottom of the retention basin.